ku28/llc/README.md

-Clinic ERP (MVP)
+LLC ERP (MVP)

-This repository is a minimal clinic ERP inspired by accountsdeck.
+This repository is a minimal LLC ERP inspired by accountsdeck.

 Tech stack
 - Next.js (TypeScript)